xianggebenben/GraphSL/README.md

     pip install -r requirements.txt

-Second, download the data folder of the [repo](https://github.com/xianggebenben/GraphSL), which contains six datasets.

 # Quickstart

 Now, you can import and use GraphSL in your Python code.
-Please make sure your Python code and the data folder are in the same directory:

 ``` python